Code-Institute-Submissions/PaulSweeney-cmd-Get_The_Fit_Main-cmd/README.md

 * Delete function not working, print statement in except Exception returns "POST /shopping_bag/delete/26/ HTTP/1.1" 500 0 'extra small'
 ### FIX:
 * Fixed typo in delete function in views removed [size] from line 63, 93. delete function now works

+### BUG
+### Webhooks :
+* Payment-intent not working: test webhook charge succeeded but internal server error stated there was an issue with a typo as follows....order = Order.object.create() whereas it should have been order = Order.objects.create().
+### FIX:
+* Issue rectified, new endpoint set up and re-tested.

 #